bryan-hoang/resume/resume.typ

 - Developed and maintained a React SPA used by the business team in demos to clients and investors (https://dcp.work).
 - Developed and maintained a Sphinx documentation website for the company's software tools (https://docs.dcp.dev).
 - Added support for stored procedures to in-house ORM library, letting the team avoid repeating currency transaction code.
+- Supported QA team by following and managing TestRail test procedures.

 #work(
   title: "Software Developer Intern",